 On the flip side, Gainesville residents should prepare to pay higher rates for coverage than the rest of the country.
-The average monthly payment for the rest of the U.S. is about is about $11 cheaper than it is in Gainesville.
+It's about $11 more expensive than the national average to insure your vehicle in Gainesville.

-Keep in mind that while these are the average car insurance rates for Gainesville, it isn't guaranteed that it's what you'll pay.
-Insurance companies weigh a variety of factors when determining how much to charge you to get auto insurance.
-Age, gender, vehicle make and model, driving record, and in some cases, your credit score, are all taken into consideration when calculating the final dollar amount you'll be asked to pay each month.
+While these numbers are the average rates for auto insurance in Gainesville, that doesn't mean it's what you'll pay.
+There are a variety of factors that insurance companies consider when determining how much to charge you for insurance.
+Your monthly premium is calculated off of your age, gender, vehicle make and model, driving record, and in some cases, your credit score.

-We've done the heavy lifting for you and broken down the average rate for Gainesville so that you can get a more accurate idea of what your monthly bill might be.
-And if you're not sure that you're paying the lowest option, simply enter your ZIP below and find out!
+Don't sweat it however, we've broken down average rates for Gainesville residents so that you can get a more accurate idea of what you might pay.
+And if you're not sure if you're getting the cheapest rate for your area, simply enter your ZIP below and find out!

 |Age Range||Average Premium|

-Car insurance rates for women are generally cheaper than they are for men.
-In Gainesville, male drivers pay about $8 more a month.
-As you can see in the table above, male drivers in the area typically pay $95 on average, while female drivers typically pay $87 each month.
+Car insurance rates for female drivers are usually cheaper than those for male drivers.
+This is true in Gainesville, where male drivers pay about $7 more a month.
+As you can see in the chart above, car insurance for women in the area typically costs around $88 each month, while men pay $95 on average.

 |Infractions||Average Monthly Premium|

 One of the key factors in determining your car insurance rates is your driving record.
-A clean driving record will obviously get you a lower rate than one with accidents or infractions.
-Drivers in Gainesville with a single accident will pay around $122 a month.
-On a similar note, drivers with one ticket on their record will be looking at a monthly rate of about $123 on average.
+Those with fewer accidents and tickets will pay significantly less than those with multiple infractions, while those with clean driving records will obviously pay the least.
+In Gainesville, having a single accident on your record will usually get you rates around $124 a month.
+Likewise, drivers with one ticket on their record will be looking at an average rate of around $97.

 |Vehicle Age||Average Monthly Premium|